 - Batch Job schedule and run.

-Testing of Policy Quote System:
+Testing Policy Quote System:

-Following are the important points to be remembered while testing a Policy Quote System:
+The following are the important points to be remembered while testing a Policy Quote System:

 - Verify the policy effective date.

-Tips to Test Insurance Domain Application
+Tips to Test an Insurance Domain Application

 Now we will see how testing an insurance application is important with some examples.

 In the Insurance industry, there are different roles and permissions given to each agent or broker (here, we will call them as a “user”) who performs/completes their task and then goes to the next phase.
-No two users will have the same roles or permission which will create conflict during the task completion.
+No two users will have the same roles or permissions which will create conflict during the task completion.

 #1) Roles and Permission of the Application:

-Now imagine, in the above process if any of the steps go wrong and if the policy is created with the plans which were not requested by the customer.
-OR if the access is granted to an insurance agent for an application acceptance or rejection?
+Now imagine, in the above process, if any of the steps go wrong and if the policy is created with the plans which were not requested by the customer.
+OR if access is granted to an insurance agent for an application acceptance or rejection?
 If anything goes wrong in the real world then the insurance company loses its faith in the market and it becomes tough for them to continue their business.

 To test any insurance application, you need to have a proficient testing team who is also an expert in the insurance domain.

-The above given is just a simple example, there are various areas like claim, annuities, policy administration, Quoting System, Rating Engine, etc where testing is a necessary part to ensure the application flows correctly.
+The above given is just a simple example, there are various areas like claim, annuities, policy administration, Quoting System, Rating Engine, etc. where testing is a necessary part to ensure the application flows correctly.